butlerx/presentation/content/slides/EnclavesInProd.md

 Notes:

-At evervault we offer tooling to allow our users to guarantee that data is secure.
+At Evervault we offer tooling to allow our users to guarantee that data is secure.
 We have a number of primitives to do this with.
 At the Core of all the primitives are Services running in enclaves.
+These are AWS Nitro enclaves which offer fully isolated VM and attestation capabilities.

 ---